 Discover how to save time and money, by managing your finances and overseas transactions with ease.

-Karen McCann explains the peculiarities of ordering and types of tea and coffee in Spain, and how tipping is generally handled in Spain.
+Karen McCann explains the peculiarities of the Spanish types of tea and coffee, and how tipping is generally handled in Spain.